 The volunteer fire department arrived quickly.
 We live in a large town but a small community; as the address went out over the emergency band, the kids’ phones lit up.
 Our street threw an impromptu “come as you are” early Sunday block party.

 Those first hours are a blur.
 Eventually,the neighbors went home, the firefighters and police packed up and the ambulance was dismissed.
 Newly homeless, I called the 800 number of our insurance company.
-They found the policy, took my name and phone number and said someone would get back to me by Tuesday.
+They couldn’t find us without the policy number, which was…in the house.
+I hung up and called back.
+This time the agent found the policy, took my name and phone number and said someone would get back to me by Tuesday.
 Seriously?
+What did we do until Tuesday?
+How did I even begin?

 Then our neighbor Trish called our local agent, and, like a good neighbor, within the hour, Bonni Oswald, was there.
 It was clear a) she was a truly caring person, and b) this wasn’t her first fire-demolished rodeo.
 She contacted the company for us, and the necessary folks started rolling in.
 The Loss Unit turned us over to the Large Loss Unit.
 Bonni gave us cash for immediate needs and instructions for us to rent somewhere to stay and charge it to State Farm.